raiden-network/microraiden/docs/proxy-tutorial.md

 In this tutorial we will create a simple paywalled server that will serve some static files as well as dynamically generated responses, payable with a custom token.
-You can find example code for this tutorial in `raiden_mps/examples/echo_server.py`.
+You can find example code for this tutorial in `microraiden/examples/echo_server.py`.

 # Requirements

 Please refer to README.md to install all required dependencies.
-You will also need a Chrome browser with MetaMask plugin.
+You will also need a Chrome browser with the [MetaMask plugin](https://metamask.io/).

 # Setting up the proxy